skinnyrad/Skinny-Pager-Payloads/README.md

 * **rtl_433_MIPS** - Write payloads to detect TPMS sensors and other RTL-SDR detections
   - Recommended hardware: rtl_sdr dongle plugged into USB-A
 * **Ubertooth-MIPS** - Installs cross-compiled Ubertooth tools and libraries for use in Bluetooth payloads
   - Recommended hardware: Ubertooth plugged into USB-A
+* **Direct python output bypassing Pager UI** - Added python readouts to skip Pager UI.
+It seems to improve speed slightly for payloads that lag on UI readout.
+See brainphreak's repo at https://github.com/pineapple-pager-projects/pineapple_pager_pagerctl.

 ---